 - 4 slices sourdough bread

-In a saucepan, heat the butter and fry the leeks and garlic until soft.
+- In a saucepan, melt the butter and fry the leeks and garlic until soft.

-Lower the heat and allow the sauce to cook gently until the ‘floury’ taste has disappeared.
+- Lower the heat and allow the sauce to cook gently until the ‘floury’ taste has disappeared.
 Add the seasonings and the cheddar and take off the heat.
-Stir until the cheese has melted and adjust the seasoning.
+Stir until the cheese has melted and adjust the seasoning if necessary.

-Heat the grill of the oven and toast the bread on both sides until nice and golden and crisp.
+- Heat the broiler/grill of the oven and toast the bread until golden brown on both sides.

-Top with a few spoonfuls of the sauce and place back under the grill.
+- Top with a few spoonfuls of the sauce and place back into the oven.
 Cook until golden and bubbling then remove from the oven and serve.